To help you identify what each HTTP status code is, here is a list I have summarized of Wikipedia:

-The server timed out waiting for the request.
-According to the W3 HTTP specifications: “The client did not submit a request within the time the server was prepared to wait for the time.
-The customer can repeat the order without modification any afternoon. "
+The server timed out while waiting for the request.
+According to HTTP W3 specifications: “The client does not submit a request within the time that the server was prepared to wait for the time.
+The customer can repeat the order without modification in any afternoon. "

 Indicates that the request could not be processed because of the request conflict, such as an edit conflict.

-Indicates that the requested feature is no longer available and will not be available again.
-This should be used when a feature has been intentionally removed and the features must be removed.
-Upon receiving an 410 status code, the customer should not request the feature again in the future.
-Customers like search engines should remove the feature from their indexes.
-Most use cases do not require clients and search engines to purge the feature, and an “404 Not Found” can be used.
+Indicates that the requested resource is no longer available and will not be available again.
+This should be used when a resource has been intentionally removed and the resources must be removed.
+Upon receiving a 410 status code, the customer should not request the resource again in the future.
+Customers like search engines must remove the feature from their indexes.
+Most use cases do not require customers and search engines to purge the resource, and a "404 Not Found" can be used.